 Location: The Cerbat Herd Area (HA) starts five miles north of Kingman in the northwestern portion of the state.
 The HA lies east of U.S. Highway 93 and west of Stockton Hill Road.
 The historic mining town of Chloride sits at the western base of the HA.

 Size: The Cerbat HA consists of 83,000 acres of Arizona interior chaparral grassland and Grand Canyon desert shrub.
-The most notable and definitely hard to miss feature of the region are the Cerbat Mountains, with its associated peaks, ridges and canyons.
+The most notable and definitely hard to miss feature of the region are the Cerbat Mountains, with the associated peaks, ridges and canyons.
 The mountains run in a general northwest to southeast direction and are flanked by Sacramento Valley to the west and Hualapai Valley to the east.
 At an elevation of nearly 7,000 feet, Cherum Peak is the prominent landmark within the HA and is also the heart of the wild horse use area.
-The climate is generally warm, dry and windy.
+The climate is generally warm, dry, and windy.
 Because the HA varies in elevation from 3,400 feet to 7,000 feet, temperatures and rainfall also vary.
-The thermometer can read 105 degrees in the summer and drop to a freezing zero degrees in the winter.
+The thermometer can read 105 degrees in the summer and drop to 0 degrees in the winter.